tars/tars/docs/en/html-processing.md

 The page with links to all pages of project will be generated in dev-mode.
 This page will be opened in browser then livereload is used.
 This page has name __index.html

-If you need to include files from the static directory (images, js), you must use the placeholder [%=static=%](options.md#staticprefix).
+If you need to include files from the static directory (images, js), you must use the placeholder [%=static=% or __static__](options.md#staticprefix).
 Then including of an image will be as in follow example (in this example handlebars is used):

 ```html
 <img src="%=static=%img/content/example.jpg"/>
 ```

-To include image in css you need to use the same placeholder – %=static=%.
+To include image in css you need to use the same placeholder – %=static=% __static__.
 This placeholder will be replaced with string from [staticprefixforcss](options.md#staticprefixforcss) from config.

 **%=staticPrefixForCss=% and %=staticPrefix=% prefixes work, but this prefixes are depricated!
 Use just %=static=%!**